jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 # 22. CloudWatch Evidently

 - Safely validate new features by serving them to a specified % of your users.
   - Reduce risk and identify unintended consequences.
   - Collect experiment data, analyze using stats, monitor performance.
-- Launches (= feature flags): enable and disable features for a subset of users.
+- **Launches** (= feature flags): enable and disable features for a subset of users.
-- Experiments (= A/B testing): compare multiple versions of the same feature.
+- **Experiments** (= A/B testing): compare multiple versions of the same feature.
-- Overrides: pre-define a variation for a specific user.
+- **Overrides:** Pre-define a variation for a specific user.
 - Store evaluation events in CloudWatch Logs or S3.

 # 23. Insights